emacs-mirror/emacs/mps/manual/source/pool/snc.rst

-If :c:func:`mps_ap_frame_pop` is used on an allocation point in an SNC pool (after a corresponding call to :c:func:`mps_ap_frame_push`), then the objects affected by the pop are effectively declared dead, and may be reclaimed by the collector.
-Extant references to such objects from reachable or *de facto* alive objects are safe, but such other objects should be dead; that is, such references must never be used.
+If :c:func:`mps_ap_frame_pop` is used on an allocation point in an SNC pool (after a corresponding call to :c:func:`mps_ap_frame_push`), then the objects affected by the pop are assumed to be dead, and are reclaimed by the collector without checking whether there are any references to them.

+This pool class is intended to be used to implement stack languages like Forth and PostScript, where some objects are allocated in stack frames and are known to be dead when the stack is popped, because the language can ensure that objects that are kept alive when the stack is popped are copied to the heap.

 .. index::